 In addition to the existing spillway being undersized, the existing fish ladder has deteriorated after 50 years of use and does not meet current Oregon Department of Fish and Wildlife (ODFW) criteria to ensure successful upstream fish passage.
 The configuration also does not meet current downstream passage requirements.
 In discussions with ODFW on both the local and state level, improving fish passage on this dam is a major priority and meets the criteria for securing grant money to fix or replace this existing structure.

 Further, the lake is subject to upstream erosion which continually deposits sediment into the lake.
-Fishhawk Lake personnel perform limited dredging operations using its small dredge in an effort to maintain adequate water depth, quality and temperature.
-However, it cannot keep up and struggles to overcome significant events that deposit large quantities of sediment.
-An optimum solution would be to create a system that works simultaneously with weather events to scour the bottom and basically flush both existing and new sediment in-flow.
+Fishhawk Lake personnel historically performed limited dredging operations using a small dredge in an effort to maintain adequate water depth, quality and temperature.
+However, in 2020 this dredge was abandoned as it could not keep up and struggled to overcome significant events that deposit large quantities of sediment.
+In time, a water quality plan will need to be developed in order to properly maintain our beautiful lake and its vast ecosystem of animals, plants and humans.

 Through consultations with the ODFW, species for the Fishhawk Dam fish ladder were identified.
 The species of concern include Steelhead, Coastal Cutthroat Trout, Coho Salmon and Pacific Lamprey.
 Each of these species has different upstream and downstream migration patterns, fish passage requirements, and spawning requirements.
 The Fishhawk Creek watershed currently has both adult and juvenile Steelhead.